ONE COOL EARTH

 Empower Youth: Students take on leadership roles and develop pride in a clean campus as they work together in a team.
 Zero Waste connects campuses to the world at large and fosters civic responsibility.

-Hands on STEAM: Support Science, Technology, Engineering, Arts, Math with a real-world project that teaches basic skills that students can build on to pursue career pathways.
+Provide opportunities for hands on STEAM: Support Science, Technology, Engineering, Arts, Math with a real-world project that teaches basic skills that students can build on to pursue career pathways.

-Savings: Individual schools can save $3000 per year in waste hauling!
+Create Savings: Individual schools can save $3000 per year in waste hauling!
 That's money that can go back into classroom resources instead of the dumpster.

-Environmental Stewardship: Most schools can easily divert up to 75% of waste from the landfill.
+Promote Environmental Stewardship: Most schools can easily divert up to 75% of waste from the landfill.
 Our school custodians have noticed cleaner campuses, which means less litter contributing to marine debris and a clean watershed..

-STEP 1: Form a Green Team
+1: Form a Green Team

 Green Team